 Stop treating social media as a once-a-while activity if you want more than once-in-a-while interactions!

 However this doesn’t mean you should post 5 times within 5 minutes.
 Doing that severely dilutes the audience your posts can reach.
 Facebook isn’t keen on showing multiple posts from the same person in a row – as such only a small amount of people will see each one of your posts.
 If you space these posts out throughout the entire day then you will reach a much larger audience.
+For an in-depth guide at some of the best times to post on Facebook, check out my video:

 Consistency Is Crucial